Looking for a swim bag to haul your swim gear? Here are my top picks for the best bags on the market for swimmers.

 2. Arena Team Swim Bag

-Arena’s contribution to the swim bag market is clean-looking and feature-rich.
+Arena’s contribution to the (large) swim bag market is the clean-looking and feature-rich Arena Team 45L Swim Bag.
 It has a reinforced bottom, enough pockets for all your swim gear, including your smartphones and GoPros.

 It is made of mostly nylon, is water-resistant, and has ventilation, which comes in handy on those days where you leave your wet, sopping swim gear in your bag overnight.